-During the Reporting Period, the Group's total revenue was RMB25.959 billion, representing a decrease of 3.3% on a year-on-year basis; profits attributable to equity holders of the Company was RMB1.355 billion, representing an increase of 0.6% on a year-on-year basis.
+During the Reporting Period, the Group's total revenue was RMB24.830 billion, with a year-on-year decrease of 4.3%; profits attributable to equity holders of the Company was RMB1.317 billion, with a year-on-year decrease of 2.9%.

-The business of the Group mainly comprises four segments: (1) engineering, consulting and licensing; (2) engineering, procurement and construction contracting ("EPC Contracting"); (3) construction; and (4) equipment manufacturing.
+The business of the Group mainly comprises four segments: (1) engineering, consulting and licensing; (2) engineering, procurement and construction contracting ("EPC Contracting"); (3) construction and (4) equipment manufacturing.